Bio Sketch

 His

-group's research has been published in more than 400 journal papers
+group's research has been published in more than 500 journal papers

 including in Science, Nature, Physical Review Letters, Applied Physics Letters

-IEEE.
-His research is recognized by awards such as the 2012 ISCS young
+IEEE, his research is recognized by awards such as the 2012 ISCS young

-scientist award, the 2014 MBE young scientist award, the 2024 Art Gossard MBE innovator award, and awards from the industry
+scientist award, the 2014 MBE young scientist award, the 2024 Art Gossard MBE

-such as the IBM faculty award in 2012, and the Intel Outstanding Research award
+innovator award, and awards from the industry such as the IBM faculty award in

-in 2020.
-He has served in leadership
+2012, and the Intel Outstanding Research award in 2020.
+He has served in leadership roles in several

-NSF DMREF, and NSF EFRI.
-His research
+EFRC, NSF DMREF, and NSF EFRI.
+His

-work has resulted in several patents
+research work has resulted in several patents

-by several universities for undergraduate and graduate courses.
+several universities for undergraduate and graduate courses.